David Begley: The frozen Chozick

 She referred to Hillary as FWP (first woman president).
 Chozick and her fellow female reporters on the press bus were fully invested in the Hillary candidacy as a historic event for all women.
 They were of the same school as Madeleine Albright holding that it was a woman’s duty as a woman to vote for Madam Hillary.
 In her spiked victory story she wrote, “No one in modern politics, male or female, has had to withstand more indignities, setbacks and cynicism.”
 While Hillary deserved every bit of the little grief she got, how could Chozick write that line in light of what Donald Trump endured daily on the campaign trail?
 Two movies on one screen.

 On the same page in which Chozik describes herself as having adopted her “role as a detached political reporter” she emotes how Hillary’s victory party “was ours.”
-This is what Trump’s Fake News is all about: media people claiming to be fair and neutral observers while overtly and covertly cheering cheering for one team in the press box.
+This is what Trump’s Fake News is all about: media people claiming to be fair and neutral observers while overtly and covertly cheering for one team in the press box.